Fechin/reference/idea.md

 icon: icon-idea
 background: bg-gradient-to-r from-pink-500 via-purple-400 to-blue-400 hover:from-pink-700 hover:via-purple-600 hover:to-blue-500
 tags:
-  - JetBrains
+    - jetbrains
-  - Java
+    - java
 categories:
     - IDE
 intro: |
     IntelliJ IDEA is a very good Java IDE, most of its commands have shortcuts to keep your hands from leaving the keyboard
 ---